UniCourt/CRM-Workshop2/create_table_with_constraints.md

-# Creating tables with constraints
+# Session 1 - Creating tables with constraints
 ## Create database
 Let's create a new database for this workshop handson called 'Bank'